We've completed our review of Metformin and we immediately went on it!

 Definitely not the right time to have babies.

-Remember, ancient pathways like AMPK date back 100's of millions of years.
+Remember, ancient pathways like AMPK date back almost to the beginning of life.

 We share it with all eukaryotes (has a nucleus in the cell) which puts its date back to about 2.7 billion years ago!

 Nature holds onto tools that are successful and apparently, AMPK is critical.